ysdragon/StreamBot/README.md

     "videoCodec": "H264" // Stream/video codec can be set to either (H264), (H265) or (VP8)
   },
   "server": {
-    "enabled": false, // if you want to enable the movies server "username": "admin", // here you can set the username "password": "admin",  // here you can set the password "port": 8080 // here you can set a port to listen the movies server site }
+    "enabled": false, // if you want to enable the video server "username": "admin", // here you can set the username "password": "admin",  // here you can set the password "port": 8080 // here you can set a port to listen the video server site }
 }
 ```